Bogdanovic, Jazz edge Pelicans 128-126 for 6th straight win

-”We felt during live play that Rudy played legal defense,” official Kane Fitzgerald, the crew chief for the game, told a pool reporter.
+NEW ORLEANS (AP)Bojan Bogdanovic scored 35 points, Joe Ingles added 22 and the Utah Jazz extended their winning streak to six games by holding on for a 128-126 victory over the New Orleans Pelicans on Monday night.

+Brandon Ingram scored 35 points for New Orleans but could not convert a driving layup attempt at the horn while being defended by Rudy Gobert.
+The Utah center was chasing Ingram down the right side of the lane and appeared to make body-to-body contact that forced Ingram over the baseline as he attempted to take the final shot.

-Jazz players celebrated Gobert’s defensive stop and quickly disappeared down the tunnel toward their locker room.
+As the horn sounded, Pelicans players leaped off the bench pleading for a foul call while Utah players celebrated Gobert’s defensive play and quickly disappeared down the tunnel.
 Officials briefly went to the scorer’s table to check if there should be any time left and then ruled the game over, eliciting a cascade of boos from the crowd.

-”Rudy blocked it.
-That’s why we ran off the court,” Utah guard Donavan Mitchell said, bringing up another pivotal late-game block by Gobert in a close victory at Chicago two games earlier. ”That’s the second time of this road trip he’s done that. … I knew Rudy was going to meet him at the rim.”

-Pelicans coach Alvin Gentry said he didn’t get an explanation from officials.

-Officials also did not grant a timeout that Ball and Gentry appeared to signal for momentarily as Ingram kept his dribble while sprinting more than half the length of the court.

-Ball said the plan was to call a timeout, but added that when Ingram is ”going full stride, not many people can stop that.”

-Gobert had 19 rebounds and nine points, and Mitchell capped a 19-point night with a driving floater in the lane that broke a 126-all tie with 1:12 left.
-That wound up being the winning basket as the Pelicans missed their final three shots and Utah its last two.
+Gobert had 19 rebounds and Donovan Mitchell capped a 19-point night with a driving floater in the lane that broke a 126-all tie with 1:12 left and wound up being the winning basket as the Pelicans missed their final three shots and Utah its last two.

 The game had 18 lead changes and 11 ties.